4992 Course Assignments and Grading

 - Drawing on the theories and ideas presented in other classes you’ve taken at the university in areas such as economics, politics, sociology, ethics and art.

-The capstone teams will then make detailed oral and written presentations of their research to the Convergence faculty and Futures Lab staff, other interested Reynolds Journalism Institute personnel and the appropriate managers of any external clients they may be working with.
+The capstone teams will make detailed oral and written presentations of their work to the Convergence faculty and Futures Lab staff, other interested Reynolds Journalism Institute personnel and the appropriate managers of external clients they work with.

 Grades are based on professional standards.
 Your grade will be based on improvement and consistent effort.
 It will reflect the following percentages: